 Best in class R&D

 Technological innovation is an essential element of the Pirelli strategy and plays a central role in the company’s business model, in particular with respect to High-Value products.
-Over the last three years Pirelli’s investment in R&D was 6.5 per cent of its revenues from high value products, one of the highest levels among the world’s major tyre producers.
+In recent years Pirelli’s investment in R&D has been over 6 per cent of its revenues from High Value products, one of the highest levels among the world’s major tyre producers.

 RESEARCH & DEVELOPMENT